Creative selection for multiple ad slots

 - Preventing duplicate ads from serving to one page

 This feature is enabled for all publishers.
-Most publishers won't need to make any changes to benefit from long-lived pageviews, but we recommend some best practices for API calls and structuring your page.
+Most publishers won't need to make any changes to benefit from this token, but we recommend some best practices for API calls and structuring your page.

-- If you previously relied on pageviews expiring after 30 seconds (for example, making a set of requests using SRA, then making another set of requests more than 30 seconds later, assuming roadblocking would no longer apply), consider restructuring your page or ad serving configuration.
+If you previously relied on the client-side token expiring after 30 seconds (for example, making a set of requests using SRA, then making another set of requests more than 30 seconds later, assuming roadblocking would no longer apply), consider restructuring your page or ad serving configuration.